Painted Monasteries of Bucovina: Visiting Guide

 Moldovita and Humor: the quieter pair

 Moldovita, in the village of Vatra Moldovitei, was founded by Petru Rares in 1532 and painted by Toma of Suceava in 1537.
 Its walls run to warm yellows and gold over blue, and its famous panel is the Siege of Constantinople - officially a depiction of a 626 siege, but painted so soon after the 1453 fall of the city that it clearly carries that trauma.
-It is a bigger, taller church than Humor and the frescoes here are among the best preserved of the group.
+It’s a bigger, taller church than Humor and the frescoes here are among the best preserved of the group.

 How do you get to Bucovina?